Affidavit of Death

 Avoid formal probate for jointly held property by documenting the automatic transfer of ownership through right of survivorship.

-Trigger provisions of a transfer-on-death deed by providing documented proof of the owner's death to the county recorder.
+Trigger provisions of a transfer-on-death deed or Living trust agreement by providing documented proof of the owner's death to the county recorder.

 Provide financial institutions, insurance companies, and government agencies with sworn documentation of a person's death to release accounts, process claims, and update records.